Croatia joined the Schengen Area in January. Now air borders have been dropped in the passport-free travel zone.

 It currently encompasses 26 countries, including 22 EU member states, and almost 420 million citizens.

-From January 1, 2023, Croatia will lift its border controls with other Schengen countries.
+From January 1, 2023, Croatia lifted its border controls with other Schengen countries.
+However, air borders remained in place until 26 March.

 When will Romania and Bulgaria be considered for the Schengen zone?